epfl-ada/ada-2022-project-esap1/README.md

 * Analyze and visualize the overall distributions of ratings inter and intra beer, of nationality of users and breweries, of number of raitngs inter and intra beer,
 * Compare BeerAdvocate and RateBeer to see if they can be merged (they can't, the distribution don't overlap quite significantly)
-* Drop data relative to beers that don't have enough reviews (50 seems like a good value with pur analysis up to date, but we might change it in hindsight)
+* Drop data relative to beers that have only 1 review
-* We might focus the analysis on the US for the BeerAdvocate dataset due 73% coverage of the dataset by American users.
+* We will focus the analysis on the US for the BeerAdvocate dataset due 73% coverage of the dataset by American users.
 Also, we think the fact that users are not American might affect the quality of lexicon and hence, our analysis.
 This is still to be determined.

 ### Step 3: Generating metadata and preprocessing
 - Generate the following metadata:
-  1. Difference between a reviewer's specific rating and the average rating for that beer (binary value depending on whether the user's rating was below or above the average rating)
+  1. Difference between a reviewer's specific rating and the average rating for that beer
   2. Both user and country location data, and a boolean value depending on whether they are matching or not
   3. The number of reviews written by each reviewer
   4. Length of review
   5. Complexity of the lexicon used for the review
   6. relative time between user's review and the first review of a given beer
-  7. Popularity of each beer
-  8. Prevalence of beer in the country of the reviewer
-  9. For US users, their state and region within the United States
-  10. For Non US users, their region within their continent
+  9. Group and replace countries and states by areas

 These help us measure trends and make comparisons among different populations of people.
 For example, do East coast Americans review and drink more beer than West Coast Americans?
 Perhaps one nationality or group of reviewers uses more sophisticated English in their reviews, possibly demonstrating that they are more saavy about beer.
 Adding these features could help us find out.